DeyMonet/DeyMonet/README.md

 ---
 ### What I'm Learning:

-I'm still honing my skills in Angular.
+I'm still honing my skills in the Angular Framework.
 I'm comfortable to write the code, but there's still a lot to learn.

 ### Future Learning: